 In addition to the above criteria, participants must demonstrate a substantial need for intensive employment assistance by exhibiting at least three (3) of the following:

 - Basic skills deficiency (determined by CASAS testing score)

 - Lack of a secondary education credential (No high school diploma or GED)

 - A history of job cycling (not maintaining steady employment)

 - A conviction of a felony or previously incarcerated

 Please Note: Any prospective participants who are recipients of Unemployment Benefits are required to discontinue benefits prior to enrolling in Project Empowerment.
 Failure to do so will result in prospective participants not being eligible to enter Project Empowerment.
 Individuals who are currently participating in a TANF work readiness program are not eligible to enroll in Project Empowerment.
 Additionally, any prospective participants who are recipients of government benefits including, but not limited to, TANF, SNAP (Food Stamps), and Social Security Income are required to disclose their program wages to the appropriate government authorities.

-Project Empowerment has rolling admissions with new cohorts starting each month.
 Project Empowerment now has an online registration process.
-Interested individuals should click the link below to register to attend orientation at DOES Headquarters located at 4058 Minnesota Avenue, NE Washington.
-Once the registration is completed a confirmation email will be sent with the attendance details regarding the specific time and date.
+Interested individuals should click the link below to register to attend orientation at DOES Headquarters located at 4058 Minnesota Avenue, NE Washington WDC.
+Once the registration is completed an Intake Specialist will review your request and respond with a confirmation prior to the next available orientation containing attendance details regarding the specific time and date.
 Thank you for your interest in Project Empowerment.